djgroen/FabSim3/INSTALL.md

 4. Copy `machines_user_example.yml` in the `deploy/` subdirectory to `machines_user.yml`.
 Modify its contents so that it matches with your local settings.
 For first (local) testing, one must change the settings under the sections `default:` and `localhost:` so as to update the paths of FabSim directory and lammps executable respectively.

-Note: For Mac Users, be sure to override the default home directory, by adding the following line in the section default:
+Note: For Mac Users, be sure to override the default home directory, by switching the `home_path_template` variable by uncommenting the following line:
 ```
-home_path_template: "/home/$username
+home_path_template: "/Users/$username
 ```

 5. To enable use of FabSim on your local host, type `fab localhost setup_fabsim`.